phamngocvinh/total-commander-nord/README.md

 3. Edit wincmd.ini

 - If [ColorsDark] block exists, replace it with new content from ColorNord.ini
-- If [ColorsDark] block not exists, add content from ColorNord.ini to the end of file
+- If [ColorsDark] block not exists, copy content from ColorNord.ini to the end of file

 ![Edit wincmd.ini](images/install_3.jpg "Edit wincmd.ini")
 ![Edit wincmd.ini](images/install_4.jpg "Edit wincmd.ini")